 WRITING (and a bit of ART)

 I still enjoy that kind of giving by sending my work into the world, more often now touching strangers.
 And as a sometime editor and book designer, I also enjoy midwifing the work of others.
 One of my recent projects was Spectral Pegasus / Dark Movements, a collaboration between American poet Jeffery Beam and Welsh artist Clive Hicks-Jenkins.
 You can learn more about that collaboration here.

 I’m a fan of blending genres, too.
-My epistolary poetry novella, Night Flying, was published in 2015, with a new edition coming out soon.
+My epistolary poetry-novella, Night Flying, was first published in 2015, with a second edition released in 2020.
 And I’ve just begun a project integrating text and texture within images of the human body, exploring the tensions of trauma vs. safety and illness vs. health.
 There will be updates to come!